isomerpages/moe-springfieldsec/_our-springfield/Alumni/Alumni.md

 permalink: /partners/Alumni/
 description: ""
 third_nav_title: Alumni
+variant: markdown
 ---
 # **Alumni**

-To all Springfield Alumni.
+**Dear Springfield Alumni,**

 You have graduated from Springfield.

+Congratulations on your graduation from Springfield!
-We believe that the 4 or 5 years journey has been a fruitful experience and has helped shape your character, values and individual pursuits.

-We value the relationship with our alumni and would like to continuously add value to this ongoing relationship.
-We encourage you to stay connected with us.
+We believe your journey of 4 or 5 years at Springfield has enriched your character, values, and personal growth.
+We cherish our relationship with our alumni and aim to continuously enhance this bond.
+We encourage you to stay connected with us through various avenues.

-There are many ways to stay connected with Springfield and with your former teachers & classmates.
-Do refer to this page regularly for updates and information.
-We will also contact all those who have registered and are on our mailing list.
+**Ways to Stay Connected:**

- **_A._** **_Involvement in School Events_**
+**A. Involvement in School Events**
-Re-live, Re-kindle and Re-connect with Springfield from some of the exciting school events with us – Sports Day, Teacher’s Day Celebrations, CCA Orientation, Speech Day, camps etc
+<br>Relive and reconnect with Springfield through our exciting school events such as Sports Day, Teacher’s Day Celebrations, CCA Orientation, Awards Day, and camps.

- **_B.
-Contribution to School Programmes_**
+**B. Contribution to School Programmes**
-Some of the most significant and heartfelt ways of giving back to your alma mater is to share your expertise, resources, and experiences with the younger generation of Springfielders.
-You can certainly play a key role through CCAs, school academic programmes, cohort camps, assembly sharing and Values-in-Action (VIA) and community projects
+<br>Give back to your alma mater by sharing your expertise, resources, and experiences with the current generation of Springfielders.
+You can contribute through CCAs, academic programmes, cohort camps, sharing at assemblies, Values-in-Action (VIA), and community projects.

- **_C._** **_Sharing of success stories & experiences_**
-It is heart-warming to see many of our Alumni excelling in their area of pursuits and many have shared about the difference that the school has made towards their success.

- **_D._** **_Network / Reunion sessions & Interest Group_**
-Do share with us various ideas on how we can enhance the school-alumni partnership.
-It can simply be a get-together session in school or a bonding session with your former teachers.
+**C. Sharing of Success Stories &amp; Experiences**
+<br>We celebrate your achievements!
+Share your success stories and experiences with us.
+Your journey can inspire current students and strengthen the Springfield community.

+**D. Network/Reunion Sessions &amp; Interest Groups**
+<br>Join us for networking sessions and reunions with your former teachers and classmates.
+We value your ideas on how to further enhance our school-alumni partnership.

- For feedback & inquiries, kindly contact the following staff.
+For feedback and inquiries, please contact the following Partnership Committee members:

-**Mr Wong Ting Hsin**
-Year Head (Lower Secondary)
-_wong\_ting\_hsin@moe.edu.sg_